 For those times when the resolution of issues is not clear, disputes will be handled through biblically-based mediation.
-As supported by the enrollment contract between DCA and its families, if resolution of the dispute and reconciliation does not result from mediation, families can then submit the dispute to a single independent and objective arbitrator for binding arbitration.
-If DCA and a family are unable to reach an agreement as to the selection of the arbitrator, the Institute for Christian Conciliation division of Peacekeeper Ministries of Billings, Montana, shall be asked to select a qualified person who will serve in that capacity.
+As supported by the enrollment contract betwee loo no I I no no I n DCA and its families, if resolution of the dispute and reconciliation does not result from mediation, families can then submit the dispute to a single independent and objective arbitrator for binding arbitration.
+If DCA and a family are unable to reach an agreement as to the selection of the arbitrator, the Institute for Christian Conciliation division of

+Peacekeeper Ministries of Billings, Montana, shall be asked to select a qualified person who will serve in that capacity.
 The mediation and arbitration process shall be conducted in accordance with the "Rules of Procedure for Christian Conciliation" contained in the Peacemakers Ministries booklet, Guidelines for Christian Conciliation.